 If you've been able to secure investment from other sources, such as angel investors or family and friends, be sure to showcase this to potential VCs.
 This will show that there is interest in your company and that you are able to attract investment even in tough economic times.

-Additionally, if you've been able to generate revenue or secure customers, be sure to highlight this to potential investors as well.
+Additionally, if you've been able to generate revenue or secure, efficient customer acquisition, be sure to highlight this to potential investors as well.
 This will show that your company is viable and that there is a market for your product or service.

 Show the amount of work you and your team have already performed to bring the company to life.
 For example, if you invested your money before raising capital, you could show it too.
 That will give more confidence to investors that you will make their money work.

 During a recession, startups must be very careful with their spending.
 Unfortunately, this means that you may need to cut your budget to maintain more favourable balance sheets.

 Be prepared to make cuts to any areas of your budget that are not essential to the operation of your business (for example, you might limit your marketing spending).
 You may also need to reduce employee salaries or let go of staff members to reduce costs.

 You may think about outsourcing some of the work to save money.
 But, be careful with this strategy, as it can backfire and make your company less efficient.
 Choose your outsourcing partners wisely.

 Fundraising during a recession can be difficult, but there are things startups can do to increase their chances of success.
 First, focus on ideas that can be quickly brought to market and generate revenue.
 Second, consider alternative funding sources, such as government grants or loans.
 Third, be realistic about the amount of money you seek from investors.
 Fourth, showcase other forms of support and investment you've secured.
 Finally, be prepared to cut costs if necessary.
 By following these tips, startups can increase their chances of successfully fundraising during a recession.

 If you need any help with fundraising, check out our startup fundraising consulting services that helped several startup founders to build their businesses.